 For better views and some fun playing on the rocks continue up past the Tanks until you’ve had enough.
 Retrace your steps.
 I think the Capitol Gorge – Tanks hike offers a lot of visual interest considering its length.

-Options from the Capitol Gorge
+Options from the far end of the Capitol Gorge hike

-At the canyon’s east end, surefooted hikers can continue up to the Golden Throne via a steep trail with switchbacks.
 That gets you near the top of the Waterpocket Fold – where views are magnificent.
 That adds another four miles return along with 730 feet of elevation gain.
 Only consider it if you’ve come prepared with lots of water, food and sun protection.
 Late afternoon is best if you’re a photographer.

 Here’s a look at the visual treat that’s in store for you on the Capitol Gorge hike.

-Finding the Capitol Gorge trailhead
+Finding the Capitol Gorge hike trailhead

-To get to the Capitol Gorge Trailhead (which is also used to access the Golden Throne Trail) drive 4.5 miles south along Scenic Drive from the Capitol Reef Visitor Centre until it turns into dirt covered Capitol Gorge Road.
+To get to the Capitol Gorge hike trailhead (which is also used to access the Golden Throne Trail) drive 4.5 miles south along Scenic Drive from the Capitol Reef Visitor Centre until it turns into dirt covered Capitol Gorge Road.
 Continue another 2.4 miles to a parking lot.
 The drive itself is spectacular.

 Where to stay near Capitol Reef National Park